Skip to main content

 • and promoting well-being to prevent mental health and substance use disorders.

-The office is currently assessing the health equity education needs and research capacity at URMC and actively collaborating with community partners to determine the health equity research direction for URMC.
-In the future, the office plans to support researchers by providing pilot funding, promoting new research partnerships and developing training and technical resources.
+The office is currently assessing the health equity education needs and research capacity at URochester Medicine and actively collaborating with community partners to determine the health equity research direction for URochester Medicine.
+The office supports researchers in multiple ways, including providing pilot funding, promoting new research partnerships, and developing training and technical resources.

 Edith Williams, Ph.D.